 A parenting coordinator may be utilized to establish a parenting plan for the parents to work from going forward, which will detail all aspects of how they should be co-parenting post-divorce.
 This may include issues related to decision-making or establishing a timesharing or contact schedule, and a parenting coordinator would be used to facilitate the negotiations between the parents on the terms of a parenting plan.

 4. Real Estate Broker

-Why would someone want to use this collaborative divorce process?
+Why would someone want to use this process?

 One of the main benefits of the collaborative divorce process is being able to control the outcome through measured negotiations.
 By using some of the professionals above, along with your attorney, you will be assured that a thorough review of the issues has been conducted and that you are receiving advice from qualified professionals in their areas of expertise.
-By bringing these additional professionals into the process, there generally will be a greater attention to the specific needs of your family.
-Lastly, another benefit of the collaborative process would be to avoid protracted and extended litigation, which could end up saving you considerable money in the long run should your divorce turn highly contested.
+By bringing these additional professionals into the process, there will generally be greater attention to the specific needs of your family.
+Another benefit of the collaborative process would be avoiding protracted and extended litigation, which could end up saving you considerable money in the long run.

-What should I be aware of before starting this collaborative process?
+What should someone be aware of before starting this collaborative process?